PennLINC/xcp_d/docs/workflows.rst

    so simply regressing the noise components out of the BOLD data, without considering the signal components, may remove signal of interest.

-   To address this issue, XCP-D will look for signal regressors in the selected confounds.
+   To address this issue, *XCP-D* will look for signal regressors in the selected confounds.
    If any signal regressors are detected
    (i.e., if any columns in the confounds file have a ``signal__`` prefix), then the noise regressors will be orthogonalized with respect to the signal regressors, to produce "pure evil" regressors.

-   This is done automatically for XCP-D's built-in nuisance strategies which include AROMA components, but users must manually add the ``signal__`` prefix to any signal regressors in their custom confounds files, if they choose to use them.
+   This is done automatically for *XCP-D*'s built-in nuisance strategies which include AROMA components, but users must manually add the ``signal__`` prefix to any signal regressors in their custom confounds files, if they choose to use them.